What a 409A Valuation Actually Is

 OPM Backsolve: The Default Method for Priced-Round Startups

-The opm backsolve calculator method is the AICPA-preferred approach for most priced-round startups.
+Option Pricing Method (OPM) backsolve is the AICPA-preferred approach for most priced-round startups.
 It treats each share class as a series of call options on the company's total equity value, with breakpoints — the equity values where additional share classes start participating — as strike prices.
-Breakpoints are: zero (everyone participates), the liquidation preference stack cleared ($5M on a Series A with $5M at 1× LP), the conversion point where preferred converts to common (LP × fully-diluted / preferred pct).
+Breakpoints are: zero (everyone participates), the liquidation preference stack cleared ($5M on a Series A with $5M at 1× LP), and the conversion point where preferred converts to common (LP × fully-diluted / preferred pct).
 Black-Scholes prices the call at each breakpoint.
 Tranche value is the spread between two consecutive call values.
-Each tranche allocates to common based on who's participating at that equity level.
+Each tranche allocates to common based on who is participating at that equity level.
 Total common value divided by common shares, after DLOM, is the common-stock FMV.

 PWERM: When Probability-Weighted Expected Return Is the Right Choice

-The pwerm valuation example calculator approach is right when a company has a well-defined exit path or a binary outcome (biotech with one drug approval, late-stage startup close to IPO).
+Probability-Weighted Expected Return Method (PWERM) is right when a company has a well-defined exit path or a binary outcome — biotech with one drug approval, or a late-stage startup close to IPO.
 Build a 3–4 outcome tree: IPO 20% @ $1.5B in 48 months, M&A 45% @ $400M in 36 months, Secondary 15% @ $80M in 24 months, Dissolution 20% @ $0 in 18 months.
 For each outcome, compute the common stock payout using the liquidation waterfall — preferred takes LP first, option pool dilutes the pro-rata, and remaining common gets the residual.
 Discount each outcome's present value at a WACC of 20–40% (pre-IPO).
 Weight by probability.
 Sum.
 Apply DLOM.
-That's the PWERM FMV.
+That is the PWERM FMV.

 Market-Calibrated Discount-to-Preferred Ranges by Stage

-The startup common stock fmv calculator workflow reconciles the three methods with default weights OPM 50% / PWERM 30% / Market 20%.
-OPM gets the highest weight because it's the most rigorous and auditor-preferred.
+Reconciliation combines the three methods using default weights OPM 50% / PWERM 30% / Market 20%.
+OPM gets the highest weight because it is the most rigorous and auditor-preferred.
 PWERM is weighted lower because probability assignments are subjective.
 Market gives a sanity check against comparable transactions.
 If the three methods diverge by more than 35% (max − min / reconciled FMV), the divergence warning fires — the spread means one or more methods have unreasonable inputs, and a formal 409A from an independent appraiser is recommended before the number is used for grants.

 Discount for Lack of Marketability (DLOM) — How to Pick It